ON5HB/rsp_tcp_v2/README.md

  - Version 2.1.0: AGC setpoint, set default values for all boxes, should work instantly, probably only AGC-setpoint and LNA needed to optimise for you.
  - Version 2.1.1: Some commandline options where not working like -d, it would fail to init the correct box.
  - Version 2.1.8: Fixed conversion errors.
+ - Version 2.2.0: Fixed decimate and bandfilters, also added auto-optimised for eacht band (=default) driver not 100% tested, just updated.

 ## CREDITS
  - [Open Source Mobile Communications (OSMOCOM)](https://github.com/osmocom/rtl-sdr.git) team for the original rtl_tcp code